 (A card may be issued, if appropriate, to the offending player at the first natural break in play following an offence where advantage has been allowed by the umpire.
 Occasionally an umpire may attempt to allow an advantage to play out but the advantage the umpire thought would accrue does not actually materialize due to unforeseen circumstances or umpire misjudgement; in such a case the umpire may stop play and award a free at the place the offence originally occurred)

-So why are we continually being taken in circles about a player gaining an advantage or disadvantaging opponents when there is an accidental ball-body contact, usually a ball-foot contact when disadvantaging an opponent is not of itself an offence.
+So why are we continually being taken in circles about a player gaining an advantage or disadvantaging opponents when there is an accidental ball-body contact, usually a ball-foot contact.
 Disadvantaging opponents by, for example, actions such as scoring a goal or tackling for the ball are not offences – they never have been and never will be, hockey is a competitive game and winning the game or even trying to do so, will, completely legitimately, disadvantage opponents.

 Nor is it any longer possible to ‘create’ an offence by reason of an unintentional breach of Rule 9.11. even if that gains a benefit or an advantage for the team of the player involved.
 The provided explanation of Rule application to this Rule clearly explains that such contact (even though a breach of Rule) is not an offence unless there is intent to play the ball with the body (a voluntarily made contact).